Schnieboli/hdrm/README.md

 ## Data Sets

-The package has two data sets included: `birthrates` \[4\] is a matrix that contains the birthrates of German states from 1990 to 2023. `EEG`
-\[5\] is a data frame that contains EEG data in 40 dimensions.
+The package has two data sets included: `birthrates` Statistisches Bundesamt (Destatis) (2024) is a matrix that contains the birthrates of German states from 1990 to 2023. `EEG` Höller et al. (2017) is a data frame that contains EEG data in 40 dimensions.

 ## One Group Test